its5Q/codename-rvc-fork-4/README.md

 - Hold-Out type validation mechanism during training. ( L1 MEL, mrSTFT, PESQ, SI-SDR )  ` In between epochs. `

-- BF16-AMP, TF32, FP32 Training modes available.  ` BF16 & TF32 require Ampere or newer GPUs. `<br/>
+- FP16-AMP, BF16-AMP, TF32, FP32 Training modes available.  ` BF16 & TF32 require Ampere or newer GPUs. `<br/>
 `BF16 and TF32 can be used simultaneously for extra speed gains.`
 > NOTE: BF16 is used by default ( and bf16-AdamW ).
 If unsupported hardware detected, switched back to FP32.
 Inference is only in FP32.

 - Support for 'Spin' embedder.

-- Ability to choose an optimizer.  ` ( Supported: AdamW, AdamW_BF16, RAdam, Ranger21, DiffGrad, Prodigy ) `
+- Ability to choose an optimizer.  ` ( Supported: AdamW, AdamW_BF16, RAdam, AdamSPD, Ranger21, DiffGrad, Prodigy ) `

 - (EXP) Double-update strategy for Discriminator.